26margaretwanjiru/Credit-Card-Approval-Prediction/README.md

-# Credit-Card-Approval-Prediction
+# Credit Card Exploratory Data Analysis
-Credit Card Approval Prediction
+Credit Card Exploratory Data Analysis

 Credit scoring is a widely used risk management technique in the financial sector.
 This exercise focused on exploring the distribution and relationships of the general applicant information.